lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 GitHub CLI brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
 In this guide, we will focus on installing GitHub CLI and Git using Anaconda Prompt, as the steps you need to this will be the same across all machines.

+### You can just download/upload assignments and lectures throughout the course.
+You will not loose marks for this.

 To open Anaconda Prompt (anaconda3), simply search for it as you would any other program using the Windows Menu or Spotlight on Mac.

 If you're cloning (downloading) GitHub repositories using HTTPS, you can use GitHub CLI.